lm3nitro/Projects/Splunk-Ubuntu.md

 ![Pasted image 20240328174937](https://github.com/lm3nitro/Projects/assets/55665256/d8b13770-5550-406b-853b-3e73f2fda0bd)

-## Zeek Install
+## Zeek Cut Install

-The next part is the installation of Zeek.
-Before we can install Zeek, we need to ensure that we have the required dependencies.
+The next part is the installation of Zeek Cut.
+Zeek Cut is a command-line tool that extracts specific fields or data from Zeek logs, allowing for precise data extraction and analysis.
+Before I can install Zeek Cut, I need to ensure that I have the required dependencies.

 ![Pasted image 20240328175144](https://github.com/lm3nitro/Projects/assets/55665256/a26b5a58-04a7-457a-8a49-3de6d9e06ab6)

->##### Install Zeek Dependencies
+>##### Install Zeek Cut Dependencies
 ```
 sudo apt-get install python3-git python3-semantic-version
 ```